AngangGuo/blog/content/posts/2024/Notes - FreeShow.md

 ![freeshow style livestream](/images/2024/freeshow-style-livestream.JPG)

 ![freeshow output livestream](/images/2024/freeshow-output-livestream.JPG)

+Notes:
+Make sure to set the `Always on top` disabled for livestream output.

 ### How to make the preview screen bigger?
 If there're two or more output windows, each one shows out is smaller.